|

 'Tis the Seasons for the Tourists

-High season, low season, tourist season, summer, winter...and just when is the best time to go to Europe to avoid the crowds
+High season, low season, tourist season, summer, winter...and just when is the best time to travel to avoid the crowds

-Funny thing about tourist season is that it's actually not the time you want to be in Europe.
+Funny thing about tourist season is that it's actually not the time you want to be somewhere.
 Why?
 Well, because the darn place is full of tourists, of course!
 This is, admittedly, a bit of a self-defeating statement, and a wee bit elitist, but it's true.

 The most popular time to visit Europe is early summer, especially June and July.
 With the exception of ski resorts, this is the highest of high season, which means all of the services that cater to tourism throw open their doors and welcome in the droves.
 It also means that there will be droves.